WeightWatchers gets into prescription weight loss business

 If it’s not treated, obesity can lead to lifelong health problems, including high blood pressure, diabetes and depression.

+“This deal brings access to prescription drug solutions for weight loss to WW’s historical focus on behavior modification model,” wrote UBS analyst Michael Lasser.
+“This is a significant change in the business.
+While the deal could bring considerable upside, it also carries sizable risks.”

+Lasser said that WW’s business has been disrupted over the last several years and is now trying to take big steps to course correct.
+“We think it will take time to see if this action really produces a change in the company’s fortunes,” he said.

-WW International will pay $106 million for Sequence, which served about 24,000 members across the U.S. as of February.
+WW International, based in New York, will pay $106 million for Sequence, which served about 24,000 members across the U.S. as of February, with annual revenue of about $25 million.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.